RonBY14/RonBY14/README.md

   <br>
   👀 Interested in software architecture, data communication and game development
   <br>
-  🔎 Currently learning software architecture
+  🔎 Currently learning software architecture and data communication
   <br>
   🔶 Want to start contributing and collaborating on open-source projects and improve in the field of software architecture
 </p>